What is Coronary Artery Disease (CAD)?

 An echo test or echocardiogram uses sound waves to determine how well the blood flows to and from the heart.

-4. Exercise stress test
+4. Exercise Stress Test

 At times, CAD symptoms only show when an individual is active.
 During this type of test, you may be asked to walk or run on a treadmill or a stationary bike during an EKG.

-5. Coronary calcium scan
+5. Coronary Calcium Scan

 A cardiac calcium scan, also known as a heart calcium scan, detects calcium deposits blocking the arteries and hampering the flow of blood.

-6. Cardiac catheterisation
+6. Cardiac Catheterization

 In this test, a cardiologist guides a catheter (thin and flexible tube) through a blood vessel in the arm or leg to reach the heart.
 A dye is then injected through a catheter, and X-ray videos are used to determine the condition of the heart.